scaleoutsean/eseries-perf-analyzer/kubernetes/samples/README.md

 **NOTE**

+- Enter the container to create a database in InfluxDB.
+Several can be created if you will have multiple Collectors and don't want to store their data in the same instance
-- EPA v3.0.0 does not have database authentication for collector and Grafana, because they used to run in the same docker-compose deployment.
-EPA v3.1.0 and v3.2.0 did not change that, so authentication options are marked out.
-If user authentication is used, dbmanager and collector will not be able to access InfluxDB.
+- EPA v3.4.0 does not use database authentication for collector and Grafana, because they used to run in the same docker-compose deployment.
+This is how the NetApp EPA used to work.
-- For Grafana, is possible to create a read-only account here, but if automated deployment of InfluxDB data source is used authentication won't be set up.
-To work around that create a read-only account for Grafana here, configure data source with Ansible (see below), and then modify Grafana's WSP data source to use authentication.
-What that will do is prevent deletion of data from Grafana.
+- For Grafana, is possible to create a read-only InfluxDB user account here, but if automated deployment of InfluxDB data source is used, authentication won't be set up.
+To work around that create a read-only account for Grafana here

 With `influxdb-creds` ready, next we create PVCs, service and finally deployment: